Bayesian Neural Networks for Macroeconomic Analysis: Bayesian neural networks for macroeconomic data

+Using mixtures of activation functions increases the flexibility substantially without introducing a large number of additional parameters.
+Our approach is related to evolutionary neural networks \citep{yao1999evolving, turner2014neuroevolution} that learn the network structure adaptively but, as we will discuss below, allows for fully-fledged uncertainty quantification on the activation functions and the weights.

+Depending on the choice of the weights, we can get combined activation functions that share features of each of the four individual activation functions.
 We illustrate the effect different activation functions have on the function estimates using a simple univariate example.
-This example models the relationship between the year-on-year inflation ($y_t$) and the year-on-year money growth rate ($x_t$) in a nonlinear manner.
+This example models the relationship between US year-on-year inflation ($y_t$) and the year-on-year money growth rate ($x_t$) in a nonlinear manner.
 These two series are obtained from the FRED-MD database \citep{mccracken2016fred}.
 To account for the leading effect of money growth on inflation, we specify $x_t$ as the $18^{th}$ lag of money growth \citep[see, e.g., ][]{reichlin2007short, amisano2013money}.
 The corresponding nonparametric regression is given by:

-We compare the effect that different activation functions have on the mean estimate $f(x_t)$ in Fig. \ref{fig:nonlinearities_actfunc} by setting $Q=1$.
-In this figure, the (lagged) values of money growth are on the x-axis while the yearly change in inflation is on the y-axis.
-Considering the linear specification (i.e., $f(x_t) = \beta x_t)$ suggests a positive relationship between money growth and inflation.
-When the activation function is nonlinear, the corresponding mean estimates also become nonlinear.
-These nonlinear activation functions have one common feature: in most cases, changes in inflation are small for money growth up to five percent.
-This relationship becomes much stronger if money growth exceeds five percent.

-There are some exceptions to this pattern.
-For sigmoid the slope becomes stronger for values of money growth between five and eight percent and then the implied mean function becomes essentially horizontal for money growth above eight percent.
-In the case of the tanh activation function we observe a linear functional form that implies much more uncertainty in the mean relationship for values of money growth above 13 percent.
-For relu and leakyrelu we find a much steeper slope for high levels of money growth, suggesting breaks in regression relations for values of money growth of over five percent.

-Finally, it is worth noting that if we assume that the activation function is unknown (what is labeled `convex combination' in the figure), our model recovers a mean relation that is nonlinear and can be viewed as a combination between all nonlinear activation functions specified in Table \ref{tab:act_funcs}.
-This data-driven approach implies a piecewise linear function with a relatively small slope for levels of money growth between zero and three percent, turning steeper for values between four and eight percent before becoming flatter again for large values of money growth.
+We compare the effect that different activation functions have on the mean estimate $f(x_t)$ in Figure \ref{fig:nonlinearities_actfunc_shlw} by considering two BNNs estimated using the techniques outlined in the next sub-section.
+The first is a shallow one that sets $L=1$ and includes only a single neuron.
+The red shaded areas represent the $5^{th}$ and $95^{th}$ percentiles of the posterior of $\widehat{f}_1(x_t)$ while the red line is the posterior median.
+The second model is a deep BNN with $L=3$ and a single neuron for all $\ell$ as well.
+The corresponding posterior percentiles are depicted in blue.